seandias/hackjakarta/README.md

-# the disease_to_system file just shows how the function works.
+# 1.The disease_to_system file just shows how the function works.
 There will be an api that takes in the symptoms keyed in by the patient/family member and it will output a list of possible emergencies they should be checked for in order to help the paramedics with their assessment